mingrammer/diagrams/CONTRIBUTING.md

 # Contribution Guide

-You shouldn't edit the node class files (all files under `diagram` directory) by yourself.
+You shouldn't edit the node class files (all files under `diagrams/` directory) by yourself.

 ## Resources